fhiso/tsc-governance/drafts.md

 Extended Legacy Format (ELF)                                      {#elf}
 ----------------------------

-Extended Legacy Format (ELF): Serialization Format
+Extended Legacy Format (ELF): Serialisation Format

 :  This standard defines a file format that is fully compatible with GEDCOM, but with the addition of a structured, IRI-based